Synthxyl704/ARGV_image_downloader/README.md

 ## Definitely not FAQs again

-#### Can it support image rescales?

-Yes, ARGVTD will store the original resolution and the modified resolution of the image to the file pointer directory you have set it in.

 #### Why should I use your project instead of just downloading from the site itself?

 I plan on: